Intermediate Rider Training

 - Base access for military riders

-Will I still have to take a test with the DOL to earn my endorsement?
+Will I still have to take a test with the DOL to earn my permit?

 I do not have a WA drivers license.
-Can I use the completion card to put a motorcycle endorsement on my other states drivers license?
+Can I use the completion card to put a motorcycle permit on my other states drivers license?

-Some states will honor our Washington Motorcycle Safety Program completion card as a way to get your endorsement added to your license, however, some states will not.
+Some states will honor the Course Completion Card as a way to get your permit/endorsement added to your license, however, some states will not.
 Please check with the Department of Licensing from your state to verify what requirements are necessary.
-You can always get a Washington State Drivers License and have the endorsement added if you need.
+You can always get a Washington State license and have the permit added, if needed.

 Why are you so booked out?